 Don't Suffer a Broken Heart and Bank Account by Sweetheart Scammers as Valentine's Day Approaches

 Dating apps and websites have become a popular place for online scammers to steal money and senstive information from lonely victims

 If you miss your special someone, it's easy to feel lonely and left out of love as Valentine's Day approaches.
 He might be busy in school.
-She may have found someone else and moved on.
+She may have found someone else.
 Whatever the reason, scammers target lonely and heartbroken people who let down their guard, especially at this time of year.
 Dating websites and apps can help you find love, but not everyone has the best intentions.

 Scams can be easy to spot or well-hidden